filippoferrando/sh_utillity_script/README.md

-# linux script for system automation
+# linux script for system automation for debian-based distro